tefkah/thesis-writing/Chapters/II. Idealizations.md

 For the purposes at hand, we don't need to identify all the necessary and sufficient conditions for counting something as an idealization.
 Instead, we can simply focus on a single crucial feature: they _falsely_ represent one or more aspects of the real world in order to ease calculation or reasoning ==(are these all the things people do with models? reasoning is pretty broad so should be safe)==.
 This mirrors the major issue with boundary drawing/discretization, namely that some boundary is drawn in order to facilitate reasoning about some object or concept, when identifying or justifying that boundary is difficult.
 The shared difficulty, then, consists in justifying either the use or reality of such simplifications.

-However, while one of key features of idealizations is that they intentionally distort some aspect of the target system, {*/common descriptions of idealization specifically include the fact that they introduce a _false_ description,*/}
+However, while one of key features of idealizations is that they intentionally distort some aspect of the target system, {/* common descriptions of idealization specifically include the fact that they introduce a _false_ description, */}
 we should not assume that the boundary drawing problem necessarily introduces false descriptions, as doing so would beg the question.
 Instead we will take the by-now familiar stance of examining _how, if at all_ the use of idealizations is justified {/*in physics?*/}, and hopefully extrapolate from there.

 ### Characterizations of idealization?